milesdwilliams15/milesdwilliams15.github.io/_posts/2021-01-11-an-exercise-in-equity.md

 [Back to Blog](https://milesdwilliams15.github.io/blog/)

-As an Associate Fellow with the [Office of Evaluation Sciences](https://oes.gsa.gov/), I have had the opportunity to collaborate on a series of projects linked to the distribution and impact of pandemic relief for small businesses.
-[One such project](https://oes.gsa.gov/collaborations/sb-counterfactual-equity/) that some brilliant researchers on our team spearheaded centered on the distributional consequences on different loan disbursement mechanisms.
+As an Associate Fellow with the [Office of Evaluation Sciences](https://oes.gsa.gov/), I’ve had the opportunity to collaborate on a series of projects linked to the distribution and impact of pandemic relief for small businesses.
+[One such project](https://oes.gsa.gov/collaborations/sb-counterfactual-equity/) that some brilliant researchers on our team spearheaded centered on the distributional consequences on different financial award disbursement mechanisms.

-Now, in doing this analysis one might anticipate that these researchers did a standard regression analysis to assess how business, and business owner, characteristics led to disparities in access.
+To do this, one might anticipate that these researchers did a standard regression analysis to assess how business, and business owner, characteristics led to disparities in access.
 However, this approach is limited in one key respect: *endogeneity.* It is impossible to know whether unobserved factors (factors that just couldn’t be measured because of limited availability of data) were the true cause of observed disparities.

 So, the researchers did something that a number of other scholars have done in addressing similar questions related to a government’s or